kabeer05/portifindo/README.md

-# Portfindo: A Magical Port Scanning Tool
+# Portifindo: A Magical Port Scanning Tool

-Portfindo is a powerful and intuitive command-line tool designed to discover open ports on a target network.
+Portifindo is a powerful and intuitive command-line tool designed to discover open ports on a target network.
 It supports stealthy port scanning and provides detailed information about the open ports, including the service name, making it a valuable tool for network security and penetration testing.

 ---